SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

           \                  reply          ``done␣<module>:<command>␣``\ <`Data Report`_>
     ======================= ============== ==================

-:Remark:

-    We tried to keep this list small.
-However a possible extension is discussed in `SECoP Issue 29: New messages for buffering`_

 Theory of operation:
     The first messages to be exchanged after the a connection between an ECS and a SEC node is established